5k training plan printout

 my strength training lasts about 15-20- minutes, and it consists of short circuits with weights in my living room.
 My dumbells and kettlebells are my favorite investment!

 I make sure to stretch ten minutes after I run or do strength training.
 I can always work on improving my consistency with this!
-I’ve googled good stretches for IT bands and try to replicate those.
+I’ve googled good stretches for IT bands and tried to replicate those.

 I make sure to hit 6k-10k steps on the days I’m not running by walking alone.
 Since I have two dogs, this isn’t hard for me to reach because of the mileage we walk together.
 I’ll even stretch after a walk while my legs are warmed up.